 Year of make: 2012.
 Capacity: 7 passengers.
 Type: Light jetFlight time Fortaleza – Jericoacoara: 20 minutes

 A beautiful leather interior, an entertainment system, and a fully-stocked galley are just some of the hidden features of this exceptional light jet.
-With a cruising speed of 835km/h, flying CJ4 Jericoacoara Airport is just over 20 minutes away!
+With a cruising speed of 835km/h, flying the CJ4 to Jericoacoara Airport is just over 20 minutes!

 A longer cabin allows for more legroom.
 Add to it an optional lavatory, exceptionally silent cabin, and foldable tables, and a complete image of one of the most desired business jets in Brazil emerges.

 Brazilian ANAC-certified air taxi operations are accompanied with the highest safety standards, often exceeding those imposed by the FAA’s Part 135 air charter regulations.
 This includes rigid maintenance standards, safety checks, and appropriate infrastructure requirements.
 Please read my other blog article about Part 135 safety standards here: Is it safer to fly in an air-taxi certified airplane?